 There’s only one week until your wedding day and as you might be finding it tough to sleep, we ought to be certain it is because you’re super-excited rather than because you’re super-stressed.
-We spoke to leading Birmingham wedding photographer David Causon to get his insights and tips on how to prepare the week before your wedding.
+We spoke to leading Bristol wedding photographer Matt Gutteridge to get his insights and tips on how to prepare the week before your wedding.

 Here Are a Few Tips you can use to help you to survive wedding week:

 Since you’re an organised individual, you’d have some semblance of a record likely to keep tabs on everything.

 Revisit this, or in case you haven’t managed to jot down everything yet, make one here (it is never too late!)